 The Ludwig Maximilians University Munich (LMU) in the south of Germany is one of the leading research universities in Europe with a more than 500-year-long tradition.
 The university’s 18 faculties offer a wide and well-differentiated spectrum that covers all areas of knowledge, whether humanities and cultural sciences, law, economics and sociology, or medicine and the sciences.
 Read more ….

-The University of Montpellier 2 (UM2) in southern France is one of the three universities that were formed with the split of the original University of Montpellier in 1970.
-UM2 is a modern scientific and technological university that is uniquely based in the city of Montpellier, on the coast of the Mediterranean Sea.
+The University of Montpellier (UM) in southern France, established in 1289, is one of the oldest universities in the world.
+UM is a modern scientific and technological university that is uniquely based in the city of Montpellier, on the coast of the Mediterranean Sea.
 Read more ….

 Established in 1636, Harvard University (HU) in Cambridge (USA) is world-renowned university, excelling in both faculty research, teaching and student learning in a wide range of disciplines.
 It is among the top three of the world in almost all university rankings.
 Read more ….